- Lakeville Journal

 - Compass A&E

-Bull’s Bridgee, Rte 7, South Kent, CT Covered bridge, waterfalls, old power station, riverwalk, Appalachian Trail, fly fishing.
-Parking.
+Bull’s Bridge, Rte 7, South Kent, CT:Scenic, historic covered bridge, waterfalls, old power station, riverwalk, Appalachian Trail, fly-fishing.

-Buttercup Farm Audubon Sanctuary, off Rte 82 between Pine Plains and Stanfordville, NY, 518-325-5203 500 acres of diverse habitats, 6 miles of trails throughout the sanctuary.
-Open dawn until dusk, seven days a week.
-For information call David Wheeler at 518-325-5203.
+Buttercup Farm Audubon Sanctuary, off Rte 82 between Pine Plains and Stanfordville, NY, 518-325-5203:500 acres of diverse habitats, six miles of trails throughout the sanctuary.
+Open daily year-round.